airenas/punctuation/README.md

 ```bash
 python tensorflow/predict.py <testTextFile> <vocaburaly> <hd5ModelFile> <predictedOutputFile>
 ```
-To calculate prediction error scores:
+To evaluate error scores of the prediction:
 ```bash
 python tensorflow/punctuator2/error_calculator.py <testTextFile> <predictedOutputFile>
 ```

-## Saving as pure *tensorflow* model
+## Saving as a pure *tensorflow* model
 During the training all models are saved in *keras* format.
-To save a model in pure *tensorflow* format there is a script:
+To save a model in a pure *tensorflow* format there is a script:
 ```bash
 python tensorflow/saveAsTF.py <hd5ModelFile> <tfModelOutputDir>
 ```
 ## Loading model with *go*
-todo
+Sample *go* code on how to load the trained tensorflow model: [examples/goload/loadtf.go](examples/goload/loadtf.go).
+To compile the sample *go* code you need to install *tensorflow* library and configure *LD_LIBRARY_PATH* [https://www.tensorflow.org/install/lang_go](https://www.tensorflow.org/install/lang_go)

 ---
 ### Author